 Like nonprofits everywhere, Northern California nonprofit agencies need the information contained in a large and robust compensation and benefits survey.
 Unfortunately, national surveys are of little use, because they do not take local differences into account.

 Northern California nonprofits will also need help in combating the related challenge of high employee turnover.
-In 2013, the Northern California survey reported a 14% turnover rate for full-time employees and 19% for part-time employees.
+In 2014, the Northern California survey reports a 17% turnover rate for full-time employees and 20% for part-time employees, up slightly from 14% and 19% respectively, in 2013.
 The wasted expenses for job recruitment and training caused by employee turnover reduce the amount of dollars a nonprofit can spend on much-needed direct services.
 High-quality data about compensation and benefits allow Northern California nonprofits to make decisions that can limit these expenses.

 The "best survey of its kind" helps nonprofits in Northern California